DynamoDB is one of the fastest-growing databases right now. It's fully-managed, has pay-per-use billing, and fits perfectly with serverless compute.

 As developers, it's hard not to jump straight into the code.
 There's nothing quite like the dopamine hit of making something from nothing; from saying, "Yes, I built that!"

-But you need to resist that impulse in DynamoDB.
+But you need to resist that impulse in DynamoDB data modeling.
 Once you've outlined your access patterns, then take the time to model your DynamoDB table.
 This should be done outside of your code.
 You can use pen & paper, Microsoft Excel, or the NoSQL Workbench for Amazon DynamoDB.

 As you model your code, you should be making two artifacts: